ArangoDB-Community/pyArango/README.rst

 Key Features
 ------------
 pyArango, is geared toward the developer.
-It's here to help tou develop really cool apps using ArangoDB, really fast.
+It's here to help to you develop really cool apps using ArangoDB, really fast.

  - Light and Simple interface
  - Built-in Validation of fields on seting or on saving